occopus/docs/sphinx/source/user/createinfra.rst

                     The pair (2-list) of node references.

                 ``mappings``
                     List of attribute mappings.
-Each mapping can be

-                        - A pair (2-list) of strings (attribute specifications, dotted strings permitted).
+Each mapping can be a pair (2-list) of strings (attribute specifications, dotted strings permitted) or a mapping containing:

-                        - A mapping containing:

                     ``attributes``
                         The pair of attribute specifications.

                     ``synch``
                         Whether to synchronize on the availability of the source attribute.

                     ``**``
                         Anything else that is required by mediating services.

                 ``**``
                     Anything else that is required by mediating services.